Misc

 - “*.25b.cil” – second version from the year 2025

-- No function-like macros, just object-like:
+No function-like macros, just basics like:

 #define#if#else#endif